-Every year, the California Department of Consumers Affairs (DCA) administers more than 3.9 million professional licenses across over 280 classifications of licenses, certificates, registrations and permits, for workers throughout the state.
+Every year, the California Department of Consumers Affairs (DCA) administers more than 3.5 million professional licenses across multiple classifications of licenses, certificates, registrations and permits, for workers throughout the state.

 The Department of Consumer Affairs’ Division of Investigation (DOI) is also a law enforcement agency that protects California consumers and licensees by investigating violations of California’s laws, regulations, and professional standards.
 DCA investigates any and all consumer complaints about issues under its jurisdiction and if a professional has been found in violation of licensing statutes and/or regulations, a licensee can face disciplinary action.
 This could include probation, suspension or revocation of their license as well as fines and citations, letters of reprimand, or cease and desist orders.

 California Professional Licenses Administered by the CA Department of Consumer Affairs

 The California DCA administers licenses and disciplinary investigations on behalf of 37 licensing boards and authorities across a wide spectrum of “healing arts” and other professional classifications including: